How Much Does It Cost to Build a Website for a Small Business

 Branding and visual specifications

 Branding requirements influence design cost and development time.
-A business that needs custom graphics, brand guidelines, color systems, or advanced visual specifications will pay more than a company using standard templates.
+A business that needs custom graphics, brand guidelines, color systems, or advanced visual specifications will pay more than one that uses standard templates.
 Strong branding elevates a small business website and improves online presence, so many small businesses invest in this area as they grow.

 Types of Website Creation Methods